Is there anti-Semitism in Parsifal ?

 The Uncritical Paradigm

 nyone who has strayed into any online group where opera or music is discussed will have experienced strongly negative reactions when the name of Richard Wagner is mentioned.
 There are certain assertions about this composer and his works that many people consider both self-evident and incontrovertible.
 They are only too keen to tell you so, and anyone attempting to gainsay them, or to suggest that the truth is both stranger and more complicated, will receive virulent personal abuse.
 One reason for this might be that these assertions have been taught as facts by professors in the humanities faculties of colleges and universities in the United States and elsewhere in recent decades.
-Here are the so-called incontrovertible and unassailable truths that students have been taught — and in many cases uncritically accepted — by their rabidly Wagner-hating professors:
+Here are the so-called incontrovertible and unassailable truths that students have been taught by — and in many cases uncritically accepted from — their rabidly Wagner-hating professors:

 t is well known and beyond dispute that Richard Wagner, at least in the second half of his life1, became increasingly anti-Semitic.
 As was his second wife, Cosima, and it is clear that she encouraged his prejudices.
 She made a note of all his anti-Semitic comments in her Diaries and, since their publication, an entire shelf of books have appeared (many of them written by Wagner-hating professors from undistinguished colleges in the American midwest) that use his anti-Semitism as a stick with which to beat Wagner, cherry-picking relevant sentences from Cosima's Diaries (usually something Wagner had said when he was in a bad mood at the breakfast table) and quoting from anti-Semitic statements in Wagner's crankier essays.